AERO: Entropy-Guided Framework for Private LLM Inference: AERO

 \subsection{Entropy Regularization}

-{\bf Challenges in designing entropy regularization schemes to prevent entropic overload.} Previous entropy regularization approaches have primarily aimed at penalizing low-entropy predictions \citep{setlur2022maximizing, pereyra2017regularizing}, based on the principle of maximum entropy \citep{jaynes1982rationale}.
-Recently, \citep{he2024understanding} introduced entropy regularization to prevent entropy collapses, by addressing extremely low entropy values, in LLMs.
+Previous entropy regularization approaches have primarily aimed at penalizing low-entropy predictions \citep{setlur2022maximizing, pereyra2017regularizing}, based on the principle of maximum entropy \citep{jaynes1982rationale}.
+Recently, \citet{he2024understanding} introduced entropy regularization in LLM to address extremely low entropy values.

-However, our goal is to regularize higher entropy values, which presents two-fold challenges: (1) {\em Head specialization:} Since each attention head captures different aspects of the input, the regularization strength needs to be adjusted for each head individually.
-(2) {\em Preventing over-regularization:} Some heads naturally exhibit higher entropy even in well-behaved entropy distributions, thus, penalizing all high-entropy values without distinction could be harmful, requiring a more flexible approach.
+However, our goal is to regularize higher entropy values, which introduces two key challenges: (1) {\em Head specialization:} Since each attention head captures different aspects of the input, the regularization strength needs to be adjusted for each head individually.
+(2) {\em Over-regularization:} Some heads naturally exhibit higher entropy, thus, blanket penalization of all higher entropy values could be detrimental, requiring a more flexible approach.

-{\bf Key design principles for entropy regularization.} Followings are the key design principles for our entropy regularization scheme (see Algorithm \ref{Algo:EntRegLossComputation}), addressing the aforementioned challenges:
+{\bf Key design principles for entropy regularization.} To address aforementioned challenges, our regularization scheme (see Algorithm \ref{Algo:EntRegLossComputation}) is guided by following principles:

-\begin{itemize}[noitemsep,nolistsep,leftmargin=0.3cm] \item {\em Balanced entropy distribution with parameterized attention matrix:} Inspired by \cite{miller1996global}, which used temperature parameter as a Lagrangian multiplier to control the entropy of a stochastic system, we parameterized the attention matrix by a learnable temperature \( t \in \mathbb{R}^{H \times T} \) for each softmax operation, allowing the model to adjust the sharpness of the attention scores (see Appendix \ref{subsecAppendix:EntRegFullDerivation}).
-A higher temperature value (\( t > 1 \)) diffuses the attention scores and increases the entropy, while a lower temperature value (\( t < 1 \)) sharpens the attention scores and reduces the entropy.
+\begin{itemize}[noitemsep,nolistsep,leftmargin=0.3cm] \item {\em Balanced entropy distribution with parameterized attention matrix:} Inspired by \citet{miller1996global}, which used temperature parameter as a Lagrangian multiplier to control the entropy of a stochastic system, we parameterized the attention matrix by a learnable temperature \( t \in \mathbb{R}^{H \times T} \) for each softmax operation, allowing the model to adjust the sharpness of the attention scores.
+A higher temperature (\( t > 1 \)) diffuses attention scores and increases the entropy, while a lower temperature (\( t < 1 \)) sharpen attention scores and reduces the entropy.

 \item {\em Dynamic thresholds with head-specific adaptation: } To adapt the regularization strength based on the characteristics of each attention head \citep{voita2019analyzing}, we use headwise learnable threshold parameter $\mathtt{reg\_threshold\_weights} \in \mathbb{R}^H$.
 Consequently, the threshold for each head is computed as a learnable fraction of the maximum value of entropy ($\mathtt{reg\_threshold\_weights} \times \text{E}_{\text{max}}$), providing the fine-grained control (see Algorithm \ref{Algo:EntRegLossComputation}, line \#\ref{line:LearnableRegThreshold}).